monkeysHK/BuildModuleNetwork/README.md

 ## How it works

-- Using a user-defined list of starting pages, and using BFS, the program will crawl through its dependencies, dependencies of dependencies, and so on.
+- With a user-defined list or an API requested list of all module pages as starting pages, using BFS, the program will crawl through its dependencies, dependencies of dependencies, and so on.
 - To get the dependencies, the program will first request the page content using MediaWiki's API, then detect its module dependencies.
 - The detection of module dependencies is solely string pattern detection based on how wiki users import their modules.